Dancheg97/pack/README.md

 - `PACK_DISABLE_PRETTYPRINT` - disable colors in CLI output
 - `PACK_DEBUG_MODE` - watch every system call execution

-Also you can modify `pack` configuration in `~/.pack/config.yml` or mount to container.
+Alternatively, modify `pack` configuration in `~/.pack/config.yml` and mount it to container.

+You can use this container to easily create your CI-CD image with all required tooling or as base image for package build checks.

 ---